stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

 #### Miscellaneous Verilog things

 * Only the value at the end matters.
 You can switch all the variables all the time in a loop, but the hardware will only build the final value.
 We're just implementing a truth table.
+Verilog code actually gets converted into a truth table (or logic that implements a truth table).